 Today's History Trivia for November 30

-Signed into law by U.S. President Bill Clinton.
+1993 Brady Bill Restricting Gun Purchases The Brady Bill is signed into law by U.S. President Bill Clinton.
 It mandated federal background checks on firearm purchasers in the United States, and imposed a five-day waiting period on purchases.
+The bill was named for Jim Brady who was shot in the head and partially paralyzed during the 1981 assassination attempt on U.S. President Ronald Reagan by John Hinckley, Jr.

 1982 Thriller Michael Jackson's album is released.
 It became the world's best-selling album (65,000,000 copies) and won a record-breaking 8 Grammy Awards.
 It was one of the first albums to successfully use music videos for promotion.
 The videos for "Thriller", "Billie Jean" and "Beat It" all received regular rotation on MTV.